razzanch/cbr-penalaran-komputer-A-/README.md

 - [License & Credits](#license-credits)

 ## 1. Overview
-This repository implements a full Case-Based Reasoning (CBR) pipeline focused on Indonesian court rulings (Perdata Wanprestasi or Criminal cases), demonstrating:
+This repository implements a complete Case-Based Reasoning (CBR) pipeline on Indonesian court rulings with a focus on:

-- Corpus collection & cleaning
+- Corpus collection and cleaning from Mahkamah Agung RI

-- Structured representation of judgments
+- Structured representation of court decisions

-- Retrieval using TF-IDF & BERT
+- Retrieval using two approaches:
+  TF-IDF + Cosine Similarity (unsupervised) and TF-IDF + SVM (supervised classification)

-- Reusing prior rulings' solutions
+- Reusing solutions from the most relevant past cases

-- Rigorous performance evaluation
+- Performance evaluation using standard metrics (Accuracy, Precision, Recall, F1-Score)

+### Selected case domain:
+**General Criminal – Murder Cases from Pengadilan Negeri Medan**

 ## 2. Installation
 Start by cloning and setting up the environment: